prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 ## Pitfalls of the Current Solution

-- The CRD is currently in Alpha, this hinders its adoption among users of Prometheus-Operator.
+- The CRD is currently in v1alpha1 version, this hinders its adoption among the users of Prometheus-Operator.

 ## Goals

-- Pave the way for graduating the ScrapeConfig CRD to Beta by aligning on the graduation criteria.
+- Pave the way for graduating the ScrapeConfig CRD to v1beta1 by aligning on the graduation criteria.
 - Enhance the Service Discovery support by adding more Service Discovery configurations.
-- Ensure all fields in Prometheus `scrape_config` are represented in the ScrapeConfig CRD.
+- Ensure all fields in Prometheus `scrape_config` are supported in the ScrapeConfig CRD.
 - Maintain naming conventions and field consistency across existing and new Service Discoveries.
 - Identify inconsistencies in validations.

 ## Audience

 - Prometheus Operator maintainers and contributors.
-- Users and developers relying on the Prometheus Operator for monitoring configurations.
+- Users and developers relying on the Prometheus Operator for creating monitoring configurations.
 - Stakeholders interested in the evolution and improvement of the Prometheus Operator.

 ## Non-Goals